The Call Me MISTER Program

-Call Me MISTER Benefits: Participants in this leadership program for future Early Childhood Education (K-3rd) teachers will receive extensive mentoring, tuition assistance and internship experiences that prepare them to succeed as teachers.
+Call Me MISTER Benefits: Participants in this leadership program for future Early Childhood (PK-3rd) and Elementary Education (grades 2-6) teachers will receive extensive mentoring, tuition assistance and internship experiences that prepare them to succeed as teachers.
 With preparation and support from the Call Me MISTER program, USCB students will go on to pursue successful careers in the elementary schools of South Carolina.

 Call Me MISTER Candidates: A successful candidate for Call Me MISTER possesses passion for teaching and a desire to make a difference in the lives of young children.